stzn/TIL/SwiftConcurrency/Concurrency Optimization.md

 ```

-1. The entire CompressionState class is annotated to run on the @MainActor.
-The @Published property here must only be updated from the Main Thread, otherwise, we could run into runtime issues.
+1. The entire `CompressionState` class is annotated to run on the `@MainActor`.
+The `@Published` property here must only be updated from the Main Thread, otherwise, we could run into runtime issues.
-2. The compress file function is located within the CompressionState class.
+2. The `compressFile` function is located within the `CompressionState` class.
 So, the Task also ran on the Main Thread.

 ### Solution

-Code running on the main Actor must finish quickly, and either complete its work or move computation off of the main Actor and into the background.
-Work can be moved into the background by putting it in a normal Actor or in a detached task.
-Small units of work can be executed on the main Actor to update UI or perform other tasks that must be done on the main thread.
+Code running on the main actor must finish quickly, and either complete its work or move computation off of the main actor and into the background.
+Work can be moved into the background by putting it in a normal actor or in a detached task.
+Small units of work can be executed on the main actor to update UI or perform other tasks that must be done on the main thread.

 We have two different pieces of mutable state here within this class.

-- @Published var files: [FileStatus]: Main Actor
+- @Published var files: [FileStatus]: The main actor
-- var logs: [String]: needs to be protected from concurrent access, but doesn't actually need to be on the Main Actor
+- var logs: [String]: needs to be protected from concurrent access, but doesn't actually need to be on the main actor

-So, we wrap `logs` in its own Actor.
+So, we wrap `logs` in its own actor.

 ```swift
 actor ParallelCompressor { // 1